-The EZ-Zone Limit Controller is a protection device.
+The Series 97 Limit Controller is a protection device.
 It turns the chamber OFF if the workspace temperature exceeds either a high temperature or low temperature limit.
 You can set these limits to correspond to the maximum and minimum temperature that your test sample can safely withstand.
-This provides protection against someone setting the F4 Controller to a temperature that is unsafe for the test sample.
+This provides protection against someone setting the Temperature Controller to a temperature that is unsafe for the test sample.
 It also provides protection in the unlikely event of a chamber system component failure.
-The Limit Controller has its own temperature sensor (thermocouple) and functions completely independent of the F4 Controller.
+The Limit Controller has its own temperature sensor (thermocouple) and functions completely independent of the Temperature Controller.

 This section provides a brief overview on how to operate the Limit Controller.
-For more detailed instructions, see the "EZ-Zone User's Manual".
+For more detailed instructions, see the "Series 97 User's Manual".

-⚠ CAUTION: The "EZ-Zone User's Manual" is a general manual and is written by the manufacturer, Watlow, for a wide variety of applications and configurations.
+- ▲ CAUTION: The "Series 97 User's Manual" is a general manual and is written by the manufacturer, Watlow, for a wide variety of applications and configurations.
 Not all features or functions are applicable.
-Only the capabilities of a model match the chamber's system requirements.
+Only the capabilities of a model 97A0-DAAA-00-RG, as described on page A.20 of the "Series 97 User's Manual" are applicable.
+Please note that only the Series 97 "Limit" functions are applicable. - ▲ CAUTION: The Series 97 Limit Controller has been properly configured by TestEquity to match the chamber's system requirements.
 Improper modifications to these setup values can result in unreliable and unsafe operation.
 Do not attempt to modify the setup values, unless you thoroughly understand what you are doing.
-The correct values are documented in the "EZ-Zone Limit Controller"

-PM6L1AJ-AAAABAA are applicable.

-△ CAUTION: The EZ-Zone Limit Controller has been properly configured by TestEquity to temperatures that are appropriate for your test sample.

-Setup Parameters" section of this manual.

-△ CAUTION: Always verify that the Limit Controller's high and low limits are set to temperature beyond safe limits.
+Setup examples in the "Series 97 User's Manual" are NOT applicable to this chamber.
+If there is any doubt, please call TestEquity before proceeding.
+The correct values are documented in the "Series 97 Limit Controller Setup Parameters" section of this manual. - ▲ CAUTION: NEVER select "Default Settings" in the Factory Page.
+This will erase all the correct values which are documented in the "Series 97 Limit Controller Setup Parameters" section of this manual. - \triangle CAUTION: Always verify that the Limit Controller's high and low limits are set to temperatures that are appropriate for your test sample. - ▲ CAUTION: If your test sample is energized, it may be capable of raising the workspace temperature beyond safe limits.
 This could occur if your test sample exceeds the live load rating of the chamber or if the chamber's refrigeration system fails.
 This chamber has a set of contacts that can be used to remove power to your test sample if the Limit Controller's temperature limits are exceeded.

-△ CAUTION: If your test sample is energized, it may be capable of raising the workspace